 Is OCD linked to autism??

 Certainly!
-Compulsive disorder (OCD) can indeed be present, alongside autism spectrum disorder.
-Studies indicate that around 17% of people with autism also experience OCD.
-It’s worth mentioning that having OCD doesn’t always mean someone has autism as these conditions can manifest separately.
-Getting an evaluation, from a professional is recommended for a diagnosis.
+OCD can coincide with autism spectrum disorder.
+Studies indicate that 17% of individuals, with autism also experience OCD.
+It’s worth noting that having OCD doesn’t always mean having autism as these conditions can exist independently of each other.
+Seeking assessment and advice is recommended for a diagnosis.

 What are intrusive thoughts in children with autism?

-Unwelcome thoughts, images or sudden urges that disturb a childs peace of mind are known as thoughts.
-Children, with ASD may experience these thoughts as fears of saying or doing something persistent concerns, about routines or things being disorganized and troubling or violent scenarios that play out in their minds.
+Intrusive thoughts are thoughts, images or urges that enter a childs mind and cause distress.
+For children with ASD these thoughts may involve fears of saying or doing something concerns about routines or specific things being out of place and unsettling or violent scenarios.

 How can I tell if it’s OCD or autistic repetition?